AOM-Apirant/AOM-Aspirantt/README.md

 # AOM Aspirant

-A comprehensive learning platform for AOM (Assistant Operations Manager) aspirants.
+Your ultimate learning companion for AOM preparation.
 Master concepts, ace quizzes, and track your progress.

 ## Features